 When you book a wedding or other event, we will collect your contact details, payment details and other event details such as required equipment and catering.
 We justify this processing on the basis of our contract with you.
 We will retain this information for six years.

 When you apply for a job with us

-When you apply for a position at Woolwich Works, the personal information you provide to us may include, your name, address (including email address), job and career history, educational background, professional membership and other relevant information from your CV.
+When you apply for a position at Woolwich Works, the personal information you provide to us may include, your name, address (including email address), job and career history, educational background, professional membership and other relevant information.